surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 <center><h1>Calculated Column</h1></center>

-Calculated column allows you to manipulate the retrieved data using arithmetical, logical, text-based and date-based functions and then displays it in the required format. the data extracted using calculated column will show up in green colour in the data table.
+Calculated column allows you to manipulate the retrieved data using arithmetical, logical, text-based and date-based functions and then displays it in the required format.
+The data extracted using calculated column will show up in green colour in the data table.
 Just like regular dimensions and measures, calculated columns are controlled from display in visualizations.

 - It supports wide variety of arithmetical and logical functions to be applied on the data.